Audio-Injector/RaspberryPi.buildroot.external/README.md

 NOTE: Be super careful here!

 ```
-sudo ./output/images/sd-fuse-rk3399/fusing.sh /dev/sdg buildroot
+sudo dd if=output/images/sdcard.img of=/dev/sdg

 ```

 # using

-ssh in as user root, no pass.
-Or connect to the console debug uart with a serial cable.
+ssh root@host where host is the raspberrypi